Home Page

 For Immediate Release.
 Press Release February 25th 2026

-- COO Bobby Gleeson's claims that there are "absolutely no health and safety impacts" around the proposed Clare LNG terminal completely ignore the fact that the terminal will have the status of an upper-tier SEVESO III site - the highest level of danger classification in Europe - requiring exclusion zones up to 3 miles away.
+- COO Bobby Gleeson's claims that there are "absolutely no health and safety impacts" around the proposed Clare LNG terminal completely ignore the fact that the terminal will have the status of an upper-tier SEVESO III site - the most stringent regulatory classification under the Seveso III Directive in Europe.

-When the senior management in Gas Networks Ireland start telling lies on local radio from the outset about the health and safety impacts of a proposed terminal in County Clare, then the question arises as to what else he will lie about and can we trust him.
+When senior management in Gas Networks Ireland start making statements that are simply not credible on local radio from the outset about the health and safety impacts of a proposed terminal in County Clare, then the question arises as to what other claims he will make about the FSRU, and whether we can trust him.
 In County Kerry, when Shannon LNG started off in the same vein in 2007, lying that leaked LNG is lighter than air and would evaporate quickly and harmlessly, then we too lost trust in the developer.
 We want evidence-based decision making in a transparent manner on the impacts of this proposed forever-LNG terminal on the lives of people within the 3-mile danger zone, with no more lies.
 Mr. Gleeson also highlighted that the terminal site was in a rural area, which, as was the case in Tarbert, insinuates that the lives of people in less-populated areas constitute an acceptable level of risk for the developer.
-All lives matter, and especially those of the people of Clare who already live within close proximity to the Aughinish Alumina sacrifice zone across the Estuary and which was developed with no consideration of the health and safety of people there.
+All lives matter — especially those of the people of Clare who already live close to the Aughinish Alumina site across the Estuary, which was developed without proper consideration of local health and safety.
+The LNG site will be an Upper-Tier Seveso establishment, which by definition presents major accident hazards that require quantified risk assessment, land-use planning controls, and transparent communication of risk contours.

 The Dangers of LNG to people three miles away and the need to define exclusion zones around the proposed FSRU in Cahiracon, County Clare.

-The danger is that an LNG vapour cloud is heavier than air and can travel along ground or water and remain flammable up to at least 12.4 kilometers, given that it is flammable when it contains between 5 and 15% oxygen.
-Over water especially, an LNG vapour cloud can travel long distances before it meets an ignition source.
-Even if the probablity of an accident is low, the consequences are enormous.
-That is what makes an LNG site on water so dangerous and why no short cuts can be taken on assessing the safety of this site.
+The danger is that a leaked LNG vapour cloud is heavier than air and can travel along ground or water and modelling has shown that under certain conditions it can remain flammable for many kilometres — potentially up to 12.4 kilometres, given that it is flammable at concentration levels of between 5 and 15% methane.
+Over water especially, an LNG vapour cloud initially behaves as a dense, ground-hugging vapour cloud until it warms and disperses, so it can travel long distances laterally before it meets an ignition source.
+Even if the probability of an accident is low, the consequences are enormous.
+That is why an LNG site on water demands the highest level of independent safety assessment.

 Renowned LNG expert Professor Jerry Havens told the oral hearing on the proposed LNG terminal in County Kerry in 2008: "If an LNGC were to be attacked in the proximity of the shoreline, either while docked at the terminal or in passage in or out of the estuary, and cascading failures of the ship’s containments were to occur, it could result in a pool fire on water with magnitude beyond anything that has been experienced to my knowledge, and in my opinion could have the potential to put people in harm’s way to a distance of approximately three miles from the ship.
 I have testified repeatedly that I believe that the parties that live in areas where this threat could affect them deserve to have a rational, science-based determination made of the potential for such occurrences, no matter how unlikely they may be considered".